 Artist / Designer / Writer / Boo-boo Kisser Extraordinaire

 Creating forces us to be in the moment and allows us to be lost at the same time.

 You know… that space a child enters when they’re immersed in their play so completely that they might as well be on another planet.
 They’re creating entire worlds in their minds, solving problems, connecting dots, making mistakes, continuing on, growing.
 And guess what?
 Play doesn’t stop being important for adults.
 In fact, I’m pretty sure it’s the most important work any of us could be doing.
 Because that magical in between space…it’s bliss.

-So my challenge to you is to start making time for that thing – whatever it is for you – that forces you to be in the moment and allows you to be lost at the same time.
+So my challenge to you is to start making time for those things – whatever they are for you – that force you to be in the moment and allow you to be lost at the same time.
 Take those guitar lessons, get on that surfboard, open up those paints.
 Let yourself be shit at it for awhile, and then find your flow.

 You’re not competing with anyone.
 That thing is yours and only yours.
 So go do it.
 And then give it to the world and spread that joy.